 The signature date will be considered as the acceptance date for any future use or reference.

-Functional tests
+Functional Tests

 The purpose of the proposed tests is to verify Remote Control System (RCS) functionalities within Client’s specific installation, to ensure operational readiness.